pdx-tools/pdx-tools/README.md

 A Linux environment assumed (WSL on Windows untested but probably supported).
 The following applications must be installed in order to instantiate the dev environment.

 - docker
-- docker compose plugin v2
+- docker compose plugin v2 or Legacy docker-compose (`docker-compose`)
 - node js, including npm
 - clang
 - jq